isinaltinkaya/isinaltinkaya.github.io/index.md

 <!--<img class="profile-picture" src="sherlock.jpg">-->
+I’m a Postdoctoral Researcher at the University of Cologne, working in the Center for [Predictability in Evolution](https://crc1310.uni-koeln.de/), within the Evolutionary Bioinformatics subgroup at the Institute for Biological Physics.

-I am a Ph.D. fellow at the University of Copenhagen, supervised by [Thorfinn Sand Korneliussen](https://scholar.google.com/citations?user=-YNWF4AAAAAJ&hl=en&oi=ao) and [Rasmus Nielsen](https://scholar.google.com/citations?hl=en&user=PySbfcEAAAAJ).
+I completed my Ph.D. at the University of Copenhagen, where I was supervised by [Thorfinn Sand Korneliussen](https://scholar.google.com/citations?user=-YNWF4AAAAAJ&hl=en&oi=ao) and [Rasmus Nielsen](https://scholar.google.com/citations?hl=en&user=PySbfcEAAAAJ).

-I am interested in bioinformatics, population genetics and statistical genomics.
-More specifically, my research interest revolves around developing novel methods and statistical frameworks aiming to disentangle evolutionary histories of populations, and implementing these methods into fast and efficient software.
+At the core of my research is a simple but ambitious question: How can we predict evolution?
+I approach this through computational and statistical modeling, drawing on methods from bioinformatics, genomics, and evolutionary theory.
+I develop mathematical models and computational methods to predict evolution, focusing on forecasting evolutionary outcomes and uncovering the underlying constraints that shape them.

 I am a Linux geek (`\insert` _[\<i use arch btw\>](https://knowyourmeme.com/memes/btw-i-use-arch)_ & [i3wm](https://i3wm.org/) & [vim](https://levelup.gitconnected.com/why-every-software-engineer-should-use-vim-b9fb97e69d97)).
 I love statically-typed & systems programming languages, and investigating/finding/fixing/thinking-about bugs, especially the most sneaky and annoying ones.
 I enjoy [reading](https://www.goodreads.com/user/show/52534989-isin-altinkaya), writing (available on demand!), video games, maths & stats, programming, stoicism, rambling about philosophy and existentialism, playing piano & electric guitar, bullet & blitz chess, skateboarding and speedcubing.

-You can contact me by e-mail at isin.altinkayaGGGGGGGG@sund.ku.dk, with poly-G tail removed.
+You can contact me by e-mail at isinaltinkaya[at]gmail.com.

 <br>
 <img src="https://ghchart.rshah.org/isinaltinkaya" />